 Symptoms of Pancreatic Cancer

 Pancreatic cancer is sometimes called a “silent cancer” because the early symptoms are often vague and unrecognised.
-It is only later, when more specific symptoms arise, that patients and doctors consider pancreatic cancer as a possibility, by which time it is often too late for surgery that could cure the cancer.
+However, please be aware of the following symptoms as if pancreatic cancer is caught early, surgery that could cure the cancer is possible.

 Classic pancreatic cancer symptoms can include: